airbrake/pybrake/README.md

     notifier.notify(err)
 ```

+### Sending errors synchronously

-By default `notify` sends errors asynchronously using `ThreadPoolExecutor` and returns a `concurrent.futures.Future`, but synchronous API is also available:
+By default, the `notify` function sends errors asynchronously using
+`ThreadPoolExecutor` and returns a `concurrent.futures.Future`, a synchronous
+API is also made available with the `notify_sync` function:

 ```python
 notice = notifier.notify_sync(err)